-Kidney Care UK believes that no child, young person or vulnerable adult should ever have to experience harm or abuse of any kind and should always be treated with dignity and respect.
-We have a responsibility to promote the welfare of all children, young people and vulnerable adults and to keep them safe.
+Kidney Care UK believes that no child, young person or adults at risk should ever have to experience harm or abuse of any kind and should always be treated with dignity and respect.
+We have a responsibility to promote the welfare of all children, young people and adults at risk and to keep them safe.
 We are committed to practice in a way that protects them and require every member of staff, volunteer or representative of the charity to share this commitment.

 This policy should be read alongside the Charity’s other policies and procedures.

 - To protect children, young people and adults at risk who receive Kidney Care UK services.
 This includes the children of adults who use our services;

 - To provide Trustees, Senior Management, staff and volunteers with the overarching principles that guide our approach to safeguarding;

 - To identify key personnel who will act as a ‘safeguarding lead’ when an issue of safeguarding is raised through our patient-related work or within the organisation.

 This policy has been drawn up on the basis of law and guidance that seeks to protect children, young people or adults at risk including but not limited to:

 - United Convention of the Right of the Child 1991

 - Data Protection Act 2018